 2.1 Experimental site and materials

 The bioassay was conducted at the Ecology Research Laboratory of the Department of Crop Protection and Environmental Biology, University of Ibadan, Ibadan, Nigeria.
-Mature plants of Petiveria alliacea were harvested from the Botanical Garden (07º45760`N; 03º 89353`E; 185 m asl) of the University of Ibadan, Ibadan.
-Seeds of Euphorbia heterophylla were collected from the Teaching and Research Farm (07º45792`N; 03º 89707`E; 203 m asl), University of Ibadan, Ibadan, and corms of Cyperus esculentus were purchased from Bodija Market in Ibadan, Ibadan, Oyo State, Nigeria.
+Mature plants of P. alliacea were harvested from the Botanical Garden (07º45760`N; 03º 89353`E; 185 m asl) of the University of Ibadan, Ibadan.
+Seeds of E. heterophylla were collected from the Teaching and Research Farm (07º45792`N; 03º 89707`E; 203 m asl), University of Ibadan, Ibadan, and corms of C. esculentus were purchased from Bodija Market in Ibadan, Ibadan, Oyo State, Nigeria.
 The phytochemical analysis of mature Petiveria alliacea was conducted at the Pharmaceutical Chemistry Laboratory of the University of Ibadan, Ibadan, Nigeria.

-2.2 Preparation of Petiveria alliacea shoot and root extracts
+2.2 Preparation of P. alliacea shoot and root extracts

-The aqueous extraction of fresh shoots and roots of Petiveria alliacea was performed using previously established protocols with modifications [28].
+The aqueous extraction of fresh shoots and roots of P. alliacea was performed using previously established protocols with modifications [28].
 Freshly harvested mature Petiveria alliacea was separated into shoots and roots and cut into small chips.
 Four hundred (400) g of each plant part was separately weighed on a Mettler balance and subsequently crushed using a wooden mortar and pestle.
 Each of the crushed parts of the plant material was soaked in 1,000 mL of distilled water for 24 hours at room temperature (27 ± 2°C).
 The suspension obtained was shaken vigorously, filtered through a 50-60 mm sieve, and subsequently filtered three times using a muslin cloth pore-sized sieve to obtain the filtrates.
 The filtrates obtained were the shoot and root stock solutions (100% w/v).
 The stock solutions were diluted with varying volume of the distilled water to obtain three other concentrations: 75%, 50% and 25%.
 The extracts were stored in a regulated, cooled incubator at 4°C to prevent putrefaction and degradation of phytochemicals that may be present until needed for treatment applications.
 The different concentrations of aqueous extracts of the shoot and root, and distilled water, which served as the control, were the nine treatments as follows:

-1. 100% aqueous Petiveria alliacea shoot extract (PaSE-100)
+1. 100% aqueous P. alliacea shoot extract (PaSE-100)

-2. 75% aqueous Petiveria alliacea shoot extract (PaSE-75)
+2. 75% aqueous P. alliacea shoot extract (PaSE-75)

-3. 50% aqueous Petiveria alliacea shoot extract (PaSE-50)
+3. 50% aqueous P. alliacea shoot extract (PaSE-50)

-4. 25% aqueous Petiveria alliacea shoot extract (PaSE-25)
+4. 25% aqueous P. alliacea shoot extract (PaSE-25)

-5. 100% aqueous Petiveria alliacea root extract (PaRE-100)
+5. 100% aqueous P. alliacea root extract (PaRE-100)

-6. 75% aqueous Petiveria alliacea root extract (PaRE-75)
+6. 75% aqueous P. alliacea root extract (PaRE-75)

-7. 50% aqueous Petiveria alliacea root extract (PaRE-50)
+7. 50% aqueous P. alliacea root extract (PaRE-50)

-8. 25% aqueous Petiveria alliacea root extract (PaRE-25)
+8. 25% aqueous P. alliacea root extract (PaRE-25)

 9. 0% Distilled water

-A total of 10 seeds of Euphorbia heterophylla and corms of Cyperus esculentus were separately placed in Petri-dishes (9-cm) lined with Whatman No.1 filter paper.
+A total of 10 seeds of E. heterophylla and corms of C. esculentus were separately placed in Petri-dishes (9-cm) lined with Whatman No.1 filter paper.
 The Petri dishes were randomly arranged on the laboratory bench at room temperature (27±2oC).
 Three (3) mL of each treatment was applied to the appropriate Petri-dish using a graduated syringe.
 The Petri-dishes were monitored daily for seven (7) days for the emergence of radicle as evidence of seed germination and of roots from the sprouting corms.
 The germinated seeds and sprouted corms in each Petri dish were counted and recorded daily.
 These were used to calculate germination and sprouting percentages (Ogbu et al., 2020) as follows:

 G% =Number of germinated seeds or sprouted corm (Gn) Total Number of seeds or corms sown (GN) x 100